 So onto the next restaurant I go.
 One second.
 Two seconds.
 Three seconds.
 I’m in.
 Excellent.
 I can read the screen, tap the buttons and find my way to the MENU.
 Great.
-There’s the ham grinder I want with fresh baked bread, secret sauce, provolone cheese, tomatoes, lettuce and olive oil.
+There’s the ham and salami grinder I want with fresh baked bread, secret sauce, cheese, tomatoes, lettuce and olive oil.

 And look… I can make a reservation from my phone.
 This is so easy.
 I am on my way right now.
 They are waiting for me.

 Unfortunately, you lost a customer today without even knowing it.
 You didn’t even get the chance to offer me your exceptional service or locally grown produce.
 Luckily, your gluten-free customer comes in often.
 You are happy to accommodate his special needs.
 But there will be more visitors like me in the near future.

 Imagine the day when more mobile device users visit your restaurant website than desktop computer users.
 That day is coming.
 Visitors to a mobile unfriendly website will simply leave for a competitor’s website.
 That means decreased sales for your restaurant if you haven’t embraced mobile.